pulumi/pulumi-vsphere/docs/_index.md

 including virtual machines, standard and distributed switches, datastores, content libraries, and more.

-Use the navigation to read about the resources and data sources supported by this provider.
+Use the navigation to read about the resources and functions supported by this provider.

 > **NOTE:** This provider requires API write access and hence is not supported